 The design of highly efficient servers facilitates the design of future highly-efficient data centers.
 Server design methodology utilizing the described TDP testing the procedure can be used to create servers and/or other computer related appliances (such as: computer storage machines; communication or storage networking machinery) with accurately specifiable power consumption profiles.
 These can then be used to design the next generation power-optimized data centers using application centric data center modules.
 These modules can include server designs as well as highly efficient network routers and other devices which were are designed utilizing a similar TDP methodology.
 See Figure 4b.

-The TDP design methodology also facilitates designing servers for special application computing needs.
+The ultra-efficient design methodology also facilitates designing servers for special application computing needs.
 Some examples: big data processing; image/video/audio search; speech recognition.
 Servers maybe optimized for use of general purpose processors, or GPUs, FPGAs, and ASICs.
 The ability to deploy allows for the Design of Next Generation All Purpose Data Center(NGAPD) utilizing application-centric data center sub-modules comprised of ultra-efficient servers designed for that application category along with a method for analyzing existing/running applications and migrating them to the appropriate submodule of the NGAPD intended to most efficiently run them.

-The TDP design methodology also facilitates a blade server design implementing variable load power supplies, preserving high efficiency levels regardless of load (population level of blade chassis).
+The ultra-efficient design methodology also facilitates a blade server design implementing variable load power supplies, preserving high efficiency levels regardless of load (population level of blade chassis).